westy92/fr-exercise/README.md

 ## Installation and Configuration
 1. Download and install [Node.js](https://nodejs.org/en/) (LTS recommended).
-1. Clone this repository locally.
+1. Clone this repository locally. (`git clone git@github.com:westy92/fr-exercise.git`)
 1. Navigate to this repository and run `npm i` to install dependencies.
 1. Run `npm run build` to transpile the TypeScript source code into JavaScript.
 1. Run `node dist/index.js` to start the web service.
 The default `port` is `3000`, but that can be changed by instead running `PORT=8080 node dist/index.js` with a port of your choosing.